-Backwashing your pool is essential to the health of your filter and your pump.
-Regular backwashing and proper maintenance can help you get the most out of your pump.
+Backwashing your pool is essential to the health of your pool filter and your pump.
+Regular backwashing and proper pool maintenance can help you get the most out of your pool filter system.

-As a general rule you should backwash your pool once a week, normally after vacuuming.
+As a general rule you should backwash your pool filter once a week, normally after vacuuming.
 If you begin to lose suction when vacuuming this may indicate the need to backwash.
 You may also need to backwash more often if there are lots of trees nearby that drop lots of dirt and debris.

 Pools require a lot of maintenance to run at peak performance, and backwashing is a part of that if you have a pool sand filter.
-Read on to learn more about this necessary procedure.
+Read on to learn more about this important procedure.

 It is best to backwash your pool once a week to keep the filter clean.
-Most people do this right after they have vacuumed their pool.
+Many pool owners do this right after they have vacuumed their pool.
 This helps to keep down debris that might clog the filter.

 A swimming pool with a sand filter should also be backwashed after heavy rainstorms.
 The storms are likely to fill the pool with twigs and leaves, especially if there are trees near your pool.
 These will clog your filter and cause myriad problems.
 Backwashing will help to rid the pool and the filter of debris thrown in by the storm.

 It is also a good idea to backwash your pool after an algae outbreak.
 While the backwash cannot eradicate the algae itself, it will help to remove any remaining traces in the filter once the algae outbreak has been treated by the proper methods.

 If you begin to lose suction while vacuuming then this may also mean it is time to backwash.
 Check the pressure gauge on the filter and if it is higher than normal this means there is too much back pressure so go through the backwashing procedure.
 After you have backwashed the filter system the pressure gauge should show a lower reading.